Hmc00001111/ESP32/README.md

 # DFRobot-LoRa-Firebeetle

-Get started with LoRa Radios easily without ann much wiring.
+Get started with LoRa Radios easily without any much wiring.
 This is possible by using stackable modules from DFRobot.

 ![alt text](https://github.com/akarsh98/DFRobot-LoRa-Firebeetle-Code/blob/master/SCREENSHOTS/8.JPG?raw=true)